miunidll/watch-hub/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/features/custom-domain#custom-domain)

+## How to import content onto the site?
+Place your folder with torrent files inside > src/content/movies OR tv/{foldername}

+and run ./venv/bin/python content_importer.py